What is Ankylosing Spondylitis?

 What Results Can You Expect?

 Symptoms may come (flare) and go (remission) for many years.
-For others, the symptoms and disability may gradually worsen over time.
+For others, the signs and disability may gradually worsen over time.

 Generally, people with AS can continue to work and perform daily activities.
-However, certain changes may have to be made to allow various positions and movements throughout the day.
+However, specific changes may have to be made to allow various positions and movements throughout the day.

 Physiotherapy helps to provide pain relief and improve stiffness.
 Your physiotherapist can also provide you with a personalised exercise programme to help you manage your condition.